donmccaughey/hashtable/README.md

 convenience `alloc` functions are included.
 The capacity of the hash table is determined when it is initialized; it does not automatically grow or shrink as entries are inserted or removed.
-Because it uses open addressing, performance decreases significantly when the number of entries in the hash table exceeds about 70% of capacity.
+Because it uses open addressing, performance may decrease significantly when the number of entries in the hash table exceeds about 70% of capacity.

 Keys may be `long` or `unsigned long` integers, string pointers or custom types